 Feet also need your attention, although you won’t show them in sandals during the winter.
 But that’s not a reason to allow patches of rough and cracked skin to appear on your heels.
 So, make sure to carve out some time to nurture your skin and keep your feet soft during the cold weather.

 Photo by chepté cormani

 Changing up your workout routine will keep you eager and motivated.
 There are a lot of fun seasonal activities to get involved in during the cold months.
-You can try dog sledding, rock climbing or ice skating.
+You can try dog sledding, rock climbing, ice skating or perhaps snowshoeing.
 One of the most thrilling snow activities is skiing.
 Just be sure to stay informed and prepare well for common ski injuries, and you can give in to all the excitement and adrenaline rush.

 If you are looking for a great full-body workout, opt for cross-country skiing.
 Burning around 400 to 500 calories per hour while working your upper and lower body sounds pretty good, right?

 It’s not just you who needs a good workout but also your furry pal.
 It would be best to go dog skiing during this winter season so you and your dog can have a fun time together.
 You need to know a few important things and prepare your dog for this exciting experience.

 4. Indoor Activities